Nargiz Absalamova

 Azerbaijani Minister of Internal Affairs Vilayat Eyvazov told CPJ by email on November 30 that any claims that charges against the outlet’s staff were related to their work were “completely groundless.”

-CPJ did not receive replies to emailed requests for comment from the Office of the President of Azerbaijan and the Penitentiary Service in late 2023.
+CPJ did not receive any reply to emailed requests in September 2025 for comment from the office of Azerbaijan President Ilham Aliyev and the Penitentiary Service.